RuchiraMalhotra/RuchiraMalhotra/README.md

 - 👋 Hi, I’m @RuchiraMalhotra
-- 👀 I look forward to learning and implementing new ideas
+- 👀 I look forward to collaborating to implementing new ideas
 - 📫 How to reach me - ruchira.toronto@gmail.com

 <!---